Evaluating Learning Congestion control Schemes for LEO Constellations: Micro-benchmarks

 \section{Micro-benchmarks}

 In the previous section, we quantified the ability of each CC scheme to capture available bandwidth and examined how these schemes share bandwidth under highly dynamic conditions.
 Fairness and responsiveness alone do not capture the full picture; factors such as heterogeneous RTTs, multiple bottlenecks, and non-congestive loss (e.g., due to rain fade \cite{rain_fade}) are not captured in LeoEM.
-To address these concerns, we now turn to micro-benchmarks that enable us to isolate individual network scenarios, providing a more interpretable evaluation of the selected schemes.
-We isolate important network scenarios, such as (1) rapid fluctuations in bandwidth, RTT variations and non‑congestive loss, (2) intra- and inter-RTT fairness, (3) multi-bottleneck networks and (4) transient hotspots due to changing paths.
-We omit SaTCP from this section, since its sole distinguishing feature (i.e., freezing the congestion window during handovers) has already been evaluated in the previous section.
-In the rest of our experimental evaluation, SaTCP's behaviour would be identical to Cubic's.
+To address these concerns, we now turn to micro-benchmarks that enable us to isolate individual network scenarios, providing a more interpretable evaluation of the selected schemes, using the setup described in \ref{par:experimentalSetup}.
+We isolate important network scenarios, such as (1) rapid fluctuations in bandwidth, RTT variations and non‑congestive loss, (2) intra- and inter-RTT fairness, (3) multi-bottleneck scenarios and (4) how efficient each scheme is when sharing the bottleneck, with the added 15 second reconfiguration typical of Starlink.